NexMaker-Fab/2022zjudem-team4/docs/Fusion/laser.md

 > Basic cube puzzle designed by [Winkee](AboutUs/Winke.md) and [Eric](AboutUs/AndryEric.md)
 <p style='text-align: justify;'>
  Designing using AutoCAD software, and make sure to leave some spacing for the kerf.
+Upload the saved dxf file onto LaserCAD software, then adjust the mode, speed and power for the cut.
 <br>
 <div class="responsive">
   <div class="gallery">